Table of Contents Show

 4.6.
 Da Legna

 The San Marzano sauce on it is splendid, with simply the proper quantity of garlic and the best placement of the mozzarella cheese.
-Additionally, it would help if you tried their blackberry burrata salad, fried calamari, Brussel sprouts, and the Funghi and BBQ di Maiale pizzas.
+Additionally, it would help if you tried their blackberry burrata salad, fried calamari, Brussels sprouts, and the Funghi and BBQ di Maiale pizzas.

 4.7.
 Roseland Apizza